admiraldre/URepairProgram/README.md

 This project aims to design an interactive Household Repair Program using proper algorithms and data structure in C++

 This is run on visual studio.
-NOTICE the .dat files must be create in the project but the info in them can be copy for use.
+NOTICE the .dat files must be created in the project but the info in them can be copy for use.